silx-kit/silx/doc/source/modules/gui/plot3d/items.rst

 .. currentmodule:: silx.gui.plot3d

-:mod:`items`: SceneView items
+:mod:`items`: SceneWidget items
 =============================

-The following classes are items that describes the content of a :class:`SceneView`:
+The following classes are items that describes the content of a :class:`SceneWidget`:

 .. currentmodule:: silx.gui.plot3d.items